-- in races that are conducted on courses that exceed the specifications for their class. - U607.5.1 These procedures must be based on either: - objective evidence that the competitor can compete successfully within the higher class, or - careful screening by a disinterested, knowledgeable group that determines that the competitor can compete successfully within the higher class. - U607.5.2 The procedures must require that the competitor and his parents complete and sign the USSA Ski Up Waiver.
+- U607.4 Regional and divisional associations may define additional classes for competitors age 6 or younger. - U607.5 Regional and divisional associations may establish procedures that allow competitors to compete: - as a member of a higher level class then that of their chronological age, and/or - in races that are conducted on courses that exceed the specifications for their class. - U607.5.1 These procedures must be based on either: - objective evidence that the competitor can compete successfully within the higher class, or - careful screening by a disinterested, knowledgeable group that determines that the competitor can compete successfully within the higher class. - U607.5.2 The procedures must require that the competitor and his parents complete and sign the USSA Ski Up Waiver.